michael-brennan2005/mermaid/PLAN.md

 TODO (DONE): consts and vars should be instructions TODO (DONE): we should try and comapct these to single functions instead of OOP vibe we got going on

+TODO: Write down how instruction encoding works w.r.t u32 and WGSL shenangians, seems like an easy thing to forget

 FOR FUTURE: Eliminate tokenization, one text -> SSA pass FOR FUTURE: eliminate instruction encoding pass
 FOR FUTURE: Look into immediate constant fixing